john-friedman/SEC-Parsers/readme.md

 * Export to markdown (Astarag)
 * Better parsing_string handling.
 Opened an issue. (sharif)

-#### SEC Downloader
-Not released yet, different repo.
-* Download by company name, ticker, etc
-* Download all 10-Ks, etc
-* Rate limit handling
-* asynchronous downloads

-### Statistics
-* Speed: On average, 10-K filings parse in 0.25 seconds.
-There were 7,118 10-K annual reports filed in 2023, so to parse all 10-Ks from 2023 should take about half an hour.
-* Improving speed is currently not a priority.
-If you need more speed, let me know.
-I think I can increase parsing speed to ~ .01 seconds per 10-K.

 ### Other packages useful for SEC filings
 * https://github.com/dgunning/edgartools